The Texas State Senate: District 22

 Education: Lamar University in Beaumont, B.S.
 Criminal Justice, 1984; University of Missouri-Kansas City, Masters of Public Administration, 1996; Graduate, Command and General Staff College, Ft.
 Leavenworth, KS, 2000.

-As the Distinguished Military Graduate of the Lamar Army ROTC program in1984, Brian was commissioned as an officer in the U.S. Army and served in numerous training deployments and two operational deployments.
+As the Distinguished Military Graduate of the Lamar Army ROTC program in 1984, Brian was commissioned as an officer in the U.S. Army and served in numerous training deployments and two operational deployments.
 In 1990, he deployed to Operation Desert Shield/Desert Storm, where he was awarded the Bronze Star for Exceptional Meritorious Achievement.
-In 1998, he deployed to Central America as the Joint Operations Officer for Joint Task Force Aguila.
-In 2001, Brian was serving on the Department of the Army staff as the military aide to the Deputy Assistant Chief of Staff for Installation Management.
+In 1998, he deployed to Central America as the Joint Operations Officer for Joint Task Force Aguila to execute humanitarian relief operations in the aftermath of Hurricane Mitch.
+In 2001, Brian was serving on the Department of the Army staff at the Pentagon as the military aide to the Deputy Assistant Chief of Staff for Installation Management.

 On September 11, 2001, when American Airlines Flight 77 was crashed just yards away from his second floor Pentagon office, Brian was critically wounded and severely burned.
 Of the burns that covered more than 60 percent of his body, nearly half were third degree in severity.
 Today, following 39 operations, months of hospitalization and numerous skin grafts, Brian has made a miraculous recovery.
 Despite physical limitations, he testifies not only to his physical healing, but the ultimate miracle of grace through Christ.
 He was awarded the Purple Heart for wounds received that day.
 Upon retirement in July 2004, he was awarded the Legion of Merit.

 In June 2010, Brian won a special election to the Texas State Senate.
-Five months later, he was re-elected to serve a full term.
-After his first legislative session, Brian received critical acclaim from numerous conservative organizations, including an A+ rating from Texans for Fiscal Responsibility, the highest rating in the Texas Senate from Texas Eagle Forum and a 100% rating from Texas Heritage Alliance.
+Five months later, he was re-elected to serve a full four-year term.
+After the decennial redistricting process in 2012, Brian was again re-elected to serve a full term expiring in January 2017.
+After his first legislative sessions in 2011 and 2013, Brian received critical acclaim and top ratings from numerous pro-life, pro-business and conservative organizations, including Texans for Fiscal Responsibility, Texas Eagle Forum, Texas State Rifle Association and National Rifle Association, Texas Association of Business, Young Conservatives of Texas, Texas Alliance for Life, Texas Right to Life, Americans for Prosperity, Concerned Women for America, Texas Heritage Alliance and Texas Conservative Coalition.

-Brian and Mel have been married for 26 years and they have one son, Matt, who a recent graduate of Texas Tech University.
-They attend Lakeside Baptist Church in Granbury.
+Brian and Mel have been married for 27 years and they have one son, Matt, who is a recent graduate of Texas Tech University.
+The Birdwells attend Lakeside Baptist Church in Granbury.

 April 16, 2014